-Federal Program Grant Purpose and Basis for Allocation All Funds distributed to the Charter Schools via the Commission in Fiscal Year 2021-2022 ESEA TITLE I-Centralized LEA The purpose of Title I is to provide all children significant opportunity to receive a fair, equitable, and high-quality education and to close educational achievement gaps.
-404,132 ESEA TITLE I-LEA Parent Engagement To provide school and Local Educational Agency (LEA) level parent and family engagement activities and strategies consistent with Title I, Part A of the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Succeeds Act (ESSA), Section 1116.
-1,250 ESEA TITLE I-Parent Engagement To provide school and LEA level parent and family engagement activities and strategies consistent with Title I, Part A of the ESEA as amended by ESSA, Section 1116.
-33,985 ESEA TITLE I-Schools The purpose of Title I is to provide all children a significant opportunity to receive a fair, equitable, and high-quality education and to close educational achievement gaps.
-2,987,388 ESSA 21ST CCLC The 21st Century Community Learning Centers program supports the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty and low-performing schools.
-The program helps students meet state and local student standards in core academic subjects, such as reading and math; offers students a broad array of enrichment activities that can complement their regular academic programs; and offers literacy and other educational services to the families of participating children.
-5,297
+Federal Program Grant Purpose and Basis for Allocation All Funds Distributed to the Charter Schools via the Commission in Fiscal Year 2022-2023 ESEA TITLE I- Centralized LEA The purpose of Title I is to provide all children significant opportunity to receive a fair, equitable, and high-quality education and to close educational achievement gaps. \$404,132 ESEA TITLE I-Parent Engagement To provide school- and LEA-level parent and family engagement activities and strategies consistent with Title I, Part A, of the ESEA as amended by ESSA, Section 1116. \$34,510 ESSA Title I LEA Grant- School Improvement Grant provides supplemental services and supports to priority, focus, and low-performing schools. \$382,500 ESEA TITLE I-Schools The purpose of Title I is to provide all children a significant opportunity to receive a fair, equitable, and high-quality education and to close educational achievement gaps. \$3,033,688 ESSA 21ST CCLC The 21st Century Community Learning Centers program supports the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty and low-performing schools.
+The program helps students meet state and local student standards in core academic subjects, such as reading and math; offers students a broad array of enrichment activities that can complement their regular academic programs; and offers literacy and other educational services to the families of participating children. \$33,517